statebacked/docs/docs/concepts/keys.md

     - `events.write` - for sending events to machine instances
     - `state.read` - for reading the state of machine instances
     - `instances.write` - for creating new machine instances.
+    - `indexes.read` - for querying machine indexes for matching instances
 - Scopes that are relevant for typical continuous integration (CI) usage.
 You can create a key that has access to these scopes by passing `--use ci` at the CLI.
 These scopes are:
     - `machines.read` - to list and retrieve existing machine definitions